ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 \<ID_2\>|1|2| ... | 3
 ...|...|...|...|...

-**SubjID** column name should not be changed.
-Columns corresponding to ROIs have to have prefix **ROI** and then real ROI name(same as in metrics and covariates CSV files) without any space.
+Again, the **SubjID** column name should not be changed.
+Columns corresponding to ROIs must have the prefix **ROI** and then the ROI name(same as in metrics and covariates CSV files) without any spaces.
+For example: `ROI53`

 ## 5. Register Your Study in the ENIGMA-Analysis Google Sheet (Completed by Group Leader)
----
 The main configuration file is the [ENIGMA Analysis Google Sheet](https://docs.google.com/spreadsheets/d/142eQItt4C_EJQff56-cpwlUPK7QmPICOgSHfnhGWx-w) shared among all other group leaders, each of them owning one or several lines in the sheet.
 #### ENIGMA Analysis Google Sheet structure
 The [ENIGMA Analysis Google Sheet](https://docs.google.com/spreadsheets/d/142eQItt4C_EJQff56-cpwlUPK7QmPICOgSHfnhGWx-w) consists of the following columns: